 Today we venture to the northernmost point on the Australian Mainland, a Cape traveller’s ultimate destination.
 The walking track commences at Pajinka and requires a good level of fitness, but is well worth the effort!
 Get your picture taken next to the iconic signpost and soak up the views of the Torres Strait as your guide fills you in on the history of the area.

 This afternoon we visit Somerset, once the home of Frank Jardine and the official government residence on the Cape protected by British Marines.
 After a BBQ lunch, we return to Bamaga where the rest of the day can be spent at your leisure.
-Tonight, enjoy a performance by the Seisia Kayin Thithuil Dance Group.
+Tonight enjoy a performance by a local dance group at the resort.
 Meals: B.L.D

 This morning we head to Seisia and board the ferry for our cruise across Endeavour Strait.
 Enjoy informative commentary about the Torres Strait Islands from the captain as we make our wake to Thursday Island, situated 35km northwest of the tip of Cape York.
 The island has a population of approximately 3000 people and is the main administrative centre of the Torres Strait.